 Coronary Artery Calcium Test

 Cardiovascular help is extremely important, especially as we age and get older.
 At Hunterdon Cardiovascular Associates, our doctors are equipped to help predetermine your coronary issues, and using a Coronary Artery Calcium Test is a perfect example of how we can help you with heart-related issues before they happen.
-Dr. Elnahar and Dr. Schafranak are both experts in cardiology and can assure you they will give you the best options for treatment after your calcium test.
+Dr. Elnahar and Dr. Schafranek are both experts in cardiology and can assure you they will give you the best options for treatment after your calcium test.

 What is a Coronary Artery Calcium Test(CAC)?

-A coronary Artery Calcium test is simply a CAT scan that can measure how much calcium build-up is in the walls of the arteries in your heart.
+A Coronary Artery Calcium test is simply a CAT scan that can measure how much calcium build-up is in the walls of the arteries in your heart.
 Calcium usually deposits itself in the artery walls, usually in the cholesterol plaque, which in turn is an indirect indicator that cholesterol plaque is indeed in the artery walls.

 Knowing if you have calcium in your arteries is important because not only will it be an early identifier of heart health risks, but can effectively tell you how you can treat it.
 The amount of calcium present is ranked in what’s called a “calcium score.”
 The score is usually compared to findings in similarly aged men and women.
 High CAC scores usually predict future heart attack risks in women and men.
 This is a reasonable test for helping providers and patients decide on the best way to lower your heart attack risks.